How to Save Your Cricut Project as a PDF to Print or Share

 1. Prepare Your Design in Cricut Design Space

 Open your project in Cricut Design Space and adjust it to your desired size (e.g., 5 inches wide).
-If your design is a single color and lacks the “Flatten” option, add a small shape (like a square), place it on your design (e.g., on a black section), and change its color to match (e.g., black).
-Select both layers by holding Shift, then click “Flatten” to convert it into a raster image for printing.
+If your design is a single color and does not show the "Flatten" option, add a small shape (like a square), place it on your design (e.g., on a black section), and change its color to match (e.g., black).
+Select both layers by holding Shift, then click "Flatten" to convert it into a raster image for printing.

-2. Proceed to Print Setup Click “Make It” and select “Send to Printer.”
-In the print dialog, check “Use System Dialog” and turn off “Add Bleed” for a clean output.
-Click “Print” to open your system’s print options.
+2. Proceed to Print Setup Click "Make It" and select "Send to Printer."
+In the print dialog, check "Use System Dialog" and turn off "Add Bleed" for a clean result.
+Click "Print" to open your system's print options.

 3. Save as PDF